DioneSunochio/responsive-web-design/cat-photo/README.md

 ## **Course Responsive Web Design (freeCodeCamp)** 🧑🏻‍🚀🚀

-### Through this project, I was able to learn how HTML tags give a webpages its structure.
+### I learned how HTML tags provide structure to webpages through this project.

 ---

 <br>

-### **I learned a little about:**
+### **I discovered a little bit about:**

 - Heading Hierarchy
 - SEO and accessibility
 - Nesting/Indentation
 - HTML attributes

-Now, I'll be thinking about every subject learned anytime I code an HTML file.
+Now, whenever I code an HTML file, I'll be thinking about everything I've learned.

 ---

 <br>

-### _All HTML tags learned and a brief explanation of each:_
+### _All HTML tags learned, along with a brief description of each one.:_

 - **\<!DOCTYPE html>**: All HTML documents must start with a \<!DOCTYPE> declaration.
 - **\<head>**: The \<head> element is a container for metadata (data about data) and is placed between the <html> tag and the <body> tag.